stefan-hoeck/idris2-webidl/README.md

    for these and define rules for the code generator, where to replace the primitive types by these Idris2 types.
 This is future work, however.

+### Inheritance and Mixins

+WebIDL specifies inheritance relations for interfaces and dictionaries.
+The code generator generates implementations for a `JSType` interface, listing a type's parent types and included mixins.
+The API supports then safe upcasting from a type to one of its parent types or mixins.

+Downcasting is trickier, as it requires a way to inspect the type of a value at runtime.
+The web API should provide a `SafeCast` interface for types, which can be checked at runtime.
+This includes all Idris2 primitives, the external numeric types, `String`, `Object`, `Symbol`, `Undefine`, `Boolean`, and all interfaces and dictionary types, whose type can be inspected by traversing a value's prototype chain.